shrocket/personal_website/content/blog/2022-01-27-untitled-ladies-and-gentlemen.md

 ---
-title: "untitled (ladies and gentlemen)"
+title: untitled (ladies and gentlemen)
 date: 2022-01-27
+tags:
+  - list
 ---

 Ladies and Gentlemen: Fuck you!